Here a small simple review of the Meyer Görlitz Trioplan 100mm f/2.8 lens

 Furthermore the Pentacon 100mm f/2,8, the Pentacon AV 140mm f/3.5 needs more testing, not sure about that.

 All these projection lenses are at the moment very cheap to get.
 But it is very helpfull to get a focus carrier for better DIY focus mounting.
 I used cheap manual extension tubes ad tube, and the original lens holder and lens - one for all three alternative lenses.
+With these alternative projection lenses even Nikon users could get a "Trioplan" with focus to infinity!

 First: All three 100/2.8 lenses.
 The Pentacon 100/2.8 is still uncleaned as I bought it - for some test images.